urad-online/participace-hlasovani/readme.txt

 9. Create new post of the type hlasovani

 ===== How to use it ======
-Precondition - exists post type hlasoani, taxonomy voting%status.
+Precondition - exists post type hlasovani, taxonomy voting_status.
 The widget is call by shortcode
 examples:
 do_shortcode('[pb_vote_reg_widget voting_id="123456" force_display=true]')